-5.2.4 Al Musaqat
+S.1.4 Al Musaqat

-According to Mejelle, al musaqat is defined as a kind of partnership in which trees are found by one, cultivated by another, and that the fruit produced is shared between them.
+According to Mejelle, al musaqat is defined as a kind of partnership in which trees are!"

 The Iraqi Civil Code adopts this Ottoman legal device, stating that "al musaqat is a contract whereby someone get trees and suppose to share the fruits after planting the trees with the person that gave him the trees.
 This particular right may be for a term, but if it is not set for a term, it shall apply to the fruit produced during that year.
 In a situation whereby the contracting parties specified a period of time for the trees to grow fruit and they share the fruits within this period, the contract is considered to be valid.
 A contract of al musaqat is terminated by the expiration of its term.
-The al musaqat is not terminated by the death of the owner of the trees, nor is it terminated by the death of the cultivator.
-118
+The al musaqat is not terminated by the death of the owner of the trees, nor is it terminated by the death of the cultivator.118